bunkcorp/ATPA-June-August-2025-Assessment/OVERSAMPLING_RECOMMENDATION.md

 *Oversampling recommendation completed as part of ATPA Assessment - June to August 2025*

 **Key Takeaway**: For criminal justice applications, the dramatic improvement in sensitivity (142.9%) far outweighs the acceptable reduction in specificity, making oversampling a clear recommendation for this use case.

+**Assessment Compliance**: This analysis directly addresses Task 3b requirements by prioritizing sensitivity and specificity as the primary performance metrics while providing comprehensive supporting analysis of other metrics.